thegetty/inventories-and-surveys/content/part-2/chapter-10.md

 ### Reconnaissance Survey

-This section explains how to carry out a reconnaissance using SurveyLA as an example. **Level of Detail and Documentation of the Survey**, in chapter 8, addresses factors for deciding when a reconnaissance survey may be useful.
+This section explains how to carry out a reconnaissance using SurveyLA as an example.
+[Level of Detail and Documentation of the Survey](/part-2/chapter-8/#level-of-detail-and-documentation), in chapter 8, addresses factors for deciding when a reconnaissance survey may be useful.

 A reconnaissance survey is a first look at a heritage survey area, which is often seen through the windshield of a slowly moving car or, in geographic areas where driving is not possible, on foot or by bicycle.
 Reconnaissance is essential to familiarizing the survey team with the project area and identifying potential heritage resources for further study and documentation.
 It is often conducted concurrently with the development of the survey’s thematic or contextual framework, as it provides essential information about development patterns and the presence of potential heritage resources.